spotinst/help/src/docs/ocean/features/roll.md

 The process is as follows:
 1. Ocean calculates the number of batches required in the roll based on the batch size you enter and divides the workloads equally among the batches.
 2. Ocean starts with the first batch, replacing each node to ensure the successful accommodation of the workloads on the new nodes.
 Ocean's autoscaler considers all relevant constraints in place before the roll.
 3. When all nodes in a batch complete processing and at least 50% of them have a successful replacement, then Ocean starts to work on the next batch.
-You can configure the percentage in the Spot API using the batchMinHealthyPercentage parameter, which is explained below.
+You can configure the percentage in the Spot API using the batchMinHealthyPercentage parameter explained below.

 ## Replace Node with Smaller Nodes